Kochi (Cochin) Carnival, Kerala(Last Updated 04 Aug, 2022)

 The history of this grand feast dates back to the colonial era.
 Then, the Portuguese welcomed the New Year with great joy and enthusiasm.
 Even though the tradition of partying and merry-making has continued since 1984 witnessed a revival in the festivities.
 It heralded the beginning of celebrations on a grander scale.

 Description of the Cochin Carnival in Kerala

-On this day a grand procession is taken out.
+On this day, a grand procession is taken out.
 Elephants in ornamental trappings are the chief attraction of this splendid parade.
 One can also witness the performances of talented folk artists in this magnificent pageant.
 The music created by the harmonious blending of five instruments called Panchavadyam is continuously played.
 The elaborate displays mounted on platforms are simply spectacular.
 People in fancy dresses are also to be seen in this charming rally.

-This Carnival in Cochin which is marked by unlimited fun and frolic is held each year in the last week of December.
+This Carnival in Cochin, which is marked by unlimited fun and frolic, is held each year in the last week of December.

 You can plan your South India tour at this time to be a part of this festival in Kochi.
 We provide well-curated Kochi tour packages that can be modified per your desires.